StephanErb/engineering-notes/content/Algorithms.md

     - An [External Memory Mergesort] performs less IOs due to the limited recursion depth.
 Its k-way merge function can be implemented efficiently with help of _tournament trees_.
     - Samplesort generalizes over Quicksort by recursively sorting $K$ partitions.
 It can be parallelized more efficiently.

 * __Batch Processing:__ Grouping individual operations to a batch of operations can have various advantages.
+To get think about elements to which the same things happens.

     - When latencies are an issue, batching can be used to amortize the latency over a number of buffered element.
 Examples:
         + _[Priority Queues for Cached Memory]_ use a priority queue in internal memory that buffers elements so that the expensive write operations to the external memory can be performed in batches